tgorechowly/pouch/README.md

 ]
 ```

-and this filter can be read as `select (users with username Bobby) OR (users with username Johnny who's profile.favorite_cheese attribute is Gouda)`.
+and this filter can be read as `select (users with username Bobby) OR (users with username Johnny whose profile.favorite_cheese attribute is Gouda)`.

 ## Model Setup